Vaithiyanathant/VISION-SENSE-KYN-HACKATHON/README.md

 - **JavaScript**: For implementing core functionalities and enhancing interactivity.
 - **Node.js**: For server-side processing and APIs.
 - **BERT & R-CNN**: For text and image/video analysis.
+- **Vercel**: Deployment and hosting with a focus on speed and simplicity.
+- **Vite**: For fast and efficient development.
+Vite's blazing fast build tool offers a smooth development experience with minimal configuration.

 ---